vk-cs/docs-public/docs/en/kubernetes/k8s/reference/pvs-and-pvcs/pvs-and-pvcs.md

 - A storage class explicitly defined in the PVC.
 - A default storage class if the class is not explicitly specified in the PVC.

-In VK Cloud Kubernetes clusters, the default storage class [is not configured](../../concepts/storage#pre_configured_storage_classes).
+In VK Cloud Kubernetes clusters, the default storage class [is not configured](/en/kubernetes/k8s/concepts/storage#pre_configured_storage_classes).
 If you do not plan to explicitly set the storage class in the PVC, then [manually set the default storage class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) before creating the PVC.

-### 2. Binding
+### {counter(pv)}.
+Binding

 PV and PVC are bound on a one-to-one basis for use in workloads.
 An already bound PV cannot be used with other PVCs.